 THERE’S FREQUENT TALK of fixing Social Security so that the benefits paid out don’t greatly exceed the Social Security payroll taxes that are collected.
-There are different fixes being bandied about, including changing the inflation measure used to increase benefits each year, raising the eligibility age for Social Security and even means-testing benefits.
+There are different fixes being bandied about, including raising the eligibility age for Social Security and even means-testing benefits.

 Eventually, there will likely be some fix made, but you shouldn’t be too alarmed by that prospect.
 First, Social Security’s unfunded liability is considerably smaller than that for Medicare, and thus it could probably be addressed without action that’s too drastic.